With a dominant defense, Cowboys finding their offensive identity too

 The weather was an impediment against the Giants, but the Cowboys did not turn the ball over.
 They didn't turn the ball over against the Jets either.

-Prescott did not go consecutive games without an interception last season when he tied for the most with 15 in 12 starts.
-He wasn’t too pleased to answer an interception question Sunday.
+Prescott did not go consecutive games without an interception last season, when he tied for the most with 15 in 12 starts.
+He wasn’t very pleased to answer an interception question Sunday.

 “Last year is last year and it’s something I’ve left,” Prescott said.
 “You know the interceptions, all that, I guess when you lead the league it will never go away.
 But as I stated last year, every one of them has their story.
 But that’s not where my mind is.
 That’s not something I think about.
 Just being candid.
 I really don’t care about the questions about them at this point.